 Trans Respect Versus Transphobia Worldwide (TvT) also established The Trans Murder Monitoring (TMM) project, which systematically monitors, collects, and analyzes reports of homicides of transgender and gender non-conforming people worldwide.
 Their reports can be found here.

 - Call attention to local victims of anti-transgender violence.

-- Contact local LGBT organizations to find out how they plan to observe the Transgender Day of Remembrance.
+- Contact local transgender and LGBTQ organizations to find out how they plan to observe Transgender Day of Remembrance.
 Many universities and high schools, through their Gay-Straight Alliances and other organizations, hold candlelight vigils or other events to recognize the day.

 - Produce a feature on local individuals or organizations that are coordinating Transgender Day of Remembrance events and include information about how survivors of violence continue to be active in their communities.

-- Follow-up on unsolved local cases of transgender violence or murder to show where the investigation stands.
+- Follow-up on unsolved local cases of transgender violence or murders to show where the investigation stands.

 - Spotlight stories of tragedies that inspired a community response against anti-transgender violence and discrimination.
 These stories of mobilized community responses to violence often go unreported but can be inspiring on this day of mourning.